 - 6. In this connection, a consultation paper titled "Issues related to amendments to the Interconnection Regulations applicable for Digital Addressable Cable TV Systems & Tariff Order applicable for Addressable Systems" was issued on 20th December, 2012.
-In this consultation paper, inter-alia, the following issues were posed for the stakeholders to offer their comments. - (a) Introduction of following proviso in the clause 3(2) of the said interconnection regulations and deletion of the clause 3(5) of interconnection Regulation: - "provided that the provisions of this sub-regulation shall not apply in the case of a multisystem operator, who seeks signals of a particular TV channel from a broadcaster, while at the same time demanding carriage fee for carrying that channel on its distribution platform.". - (b) Need to specify certain minimum channel carrying capacity for the MSOs based on different categories (cities/town/rural area) of areas in the interconnection regulations. - (c) Need for regulating the placement fee in all the Digital Addressable Systems and how it should be regulated. - 7.
+In this consultation paper, inter-alia, the following issues were posed for the stakeholders to offer their comments: - (a) Introduction of following proviso (in line with the 2nd proviso to the sub-regulation 3.2 of the interconnection regulation applicable for the platforms, other than DAS) in the sub-regulation 3(2) of the interconnection regulations applicable for DAS areas, and deletion of the sub-regulation 3(5) from the same regulation: - "provided that the provisions of this sub-regulation shall not apply in the case of a multi-system operator, who seeks signals of a particular TV channel from a broadcaster, while at the same time demanding carriage fee for carrying that channel on its distribution platform". - (b) Need to specify certain minimum channel carrying capacity for the MSOs based on different categories (cities/town/rural area) of areas in the interconnection regulations. - (c) Need for regulating the placement fee in all the Digital Addressable Systems and how it should be regulated. - 7.
 In response to this consultation paper, a total of 48 comments were received from stakeholders.
-Taking into consideration the comments/views of the stakeholders and analysis of the issues, the interconnection regulation has been amended through this amendment.
+Taking into consideration the comments/views of the stakeholders and analysis of the issues, the draft interconnection regulation was prepared and uploaded on the TRAI website on 4th June 2013, seeking views/comments of the stakeholders on the same.
+In response, 27 stakeholders put forth their views/comments.
+Based on the above said consultation process, the interconnection regulation applicable to digital addressable cable TV systems has been amended through this interconnection amendment regulation namely the Telecommunication (Broadcasting and Cable Services) Interconnection (Digital Addressable Cable Television Systems) (Second Amendment) Regulations, 2013.